 Accessing Anomalies

 Anomalies will be provided via a USB on the Friday before the competition.
 Teams must check out a USB to download the password protected folder onto their machines prior to the competition day.
-The password to unzip the dependency folder will be released at the beginning of the competition.
+Windows users will need 7zip or WinRAR to unzip the folder.
+Linux and Unix users will utilize the gpg command.
+The password to unzip the dependency folder will be released at the beginning of the competition within the scoreboard and Discord.
 DO NOT try to gain access to the folder prior to the password being provided by staff.
 Attempting to do so will result in point deductions up to disqualification.
 It is recommended that participants obtain the anomaly dependency files prior to the competition to avoid time delays.

 Dependency Information